Literature Awaits

 Age Range: 8–12

-Evaluation: A richly layered poetry collection that introduces students to influential poets through stylistic tributes paired with vibrant mixed-media collage art.
+Evaluation: This is a richly layered poetry collection that introduces students to influential poets through stylistic tributes paired with vibrant mixed-media collage art.

-Usage: Well suited for poetry instruction, mentor texts, read-aloud selections, and student poetry imitation or response activities.
+Usage: This is well suited for poetry instruction, mentor texts, read-aloud selections, and student poetry imitation or response activities.

-Appeal: High for upper elementary readers, especially those new to poetry, due to its accessible language, cultural breadth, and strong visual support.
+Appeal: This has high appeal for upper elementary readers, especially those new to poetry, due to its accessible language, cultural breadth, and strong visual support.

 Visiting Langston